Palmer Township, Pennsylvania: Infrastructure

 When Palmer's major roadway system first started to develop in the 18th century, dictated largely by the trails leading from Easton to outlying communities.
 William Penn Highway, the first road built in Palmer in around 1755, led from Easton to Bethlehem.
-Likewise, Freemansburg Avenue leads from Easton to Freemansburg; Old Nazareth Road leads from Easton to Nazareth; Tatamy Road leads from Easton to Tatamy; and Hecktown Road and the Newburg Pike leads from Seipsville to Hecktown and Newburg.
+Freemansburg Avenue leads from Easton to Freemansburg; Old Nazareth Road leads from Easton to Nazareth; Tatamy Road leads from Easton to Tatamy; and Hecktown Road and the Newburg Pike leads from Seipsville to Hecktown and Newburg.
 Greenwood Avenue, which runs between Freemansburg Avenue and William Penn Highway, was opened in the 1960s.
 At the time, township supervisor H. Robert Daws said, "The opening of this north-south artery in the center of the township benefits not only the township, but the whole area."